graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven-layered/README.md

 ## Create the Micronaut Application

-We'll start by generating a basic application using the Micronaut CLI.
+Start by generating a basic application using the Micronaut CLI.
 For more details, see the [Micronaut guide](https://guides.micronaut.io/latest/creating-your-first-micronaut-app-maven-java.html).

 ```bash